CS559/559Theme/readme.md

 - shortcodes
     - teaser (put a page summary in place)
     - mini (like a tease, but puts the whole page content - has its own layout)
+- pagination of sections is improved
+    - pagination controls has first/last
+    - section pages can control paginate and top_pagination (this is per section)
+    - lists show subsections, not just pages (hacky right now)

 Known bugs / missing features:
 - sections are just stuck at the beginning of a page list (and not counted in pagination)